-^{}Values for the electronic mean free path are commonly computed from conductivity data, and may run from the order of 100 Å at room temperature to the order of a millimeter or more in good conductors mean absolute zero.
-The high rate at low temperature, where the effect of thermal vibrations has vanished, is referred to as "residual electronic mean free path" (L2).
-The "residual electronic mean free path" (L2).
-The subset of electron travels of the average number of interruptions per centimeter of electron travel due to residual impurities and mechanical imperfections.
-Hasgedorn [7] reports that L2 corresponds to the observed grain size in super-order travels in the electron travel due to residual impurities and mechanical imperfections.
-Hasgedorn [7] reports that L2 corresponds to the observed grain size in super-order travels in the supercess that in the properties that in the properties of poor films is lowered by an annum if T{c} propering transition temperature of poor films is lowered by an annum if ΔT{c} propering the path of (L2).
-The member of interruptions measured by the mechanical inperfections, such as the supervised interruption due to impurities and erystal imperfections.
+3 Values for the electronic mean free path are commonly computed from conductivity data, and may run from the order of 100 A at room temperature to the order of a millimeter or more in good conductors near absolute zero.
+The high value at low temperature, where the effect of thermal vibrations has vanished, is referred to as "residual electronic mean free path" (L_r) .
+The "reciprocal residual mean free path" (L_r) is the average number of interruptions per centimeter of electron travel due to residual impurities and mechanical imperfections.
+Hagedorn [7] reports that L_r corresponds to the observed grain size in superconducting high purity tin films, and proposes that the superconducting transition temperature of near of near of near of $(1/L_r)$.
+The number of interruptions here considered should be the sum of the atomic scale interruptions due to impurities and crystal imperfections.